 - Engineering Management

 Recommended Post: Masters (MS) Abroad with Scholarship for Indian Students

 Physical & Earth Sciences and Renewable Energy

 Students from Earth Sciences background and related fields are also in high demand in Canada right now.
-Same goes for the jobs in the renewable energy sector.
+The same goes for jobs in the renewable energy sector in Canada.

 Energy is essential for economic growth and has got a huge role to play in the environment.
 With the depletion of fossil fuel and climate change, renewable energy careers are gaining more popularity.
 The energy industry is considered as highly capital intensive and currently playing a key role in job generation in Canada.